Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 With those factors in mind, let's take a closer look at FirstEnergy.

 Pass or Fail?

 Debt to equity < 50%

 Current yield > 2%

 5-year dividend growth > 10%

 Source: S&P Capital IQ.
 Total score = number of passes.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Exelon and Dominion Resources, as well as writing a covered strangle position in Exelon.
+Fool contributor Dan Caplinger has no positions in the stocks mentioned above.
+The Motley Fool has no positions in the stocks mentioned above.
+Motley Fool newsletter services recommend Exelon and Southern Company.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.